Becoming successful in research is an ongoing process in which certain values and practices play a crucial role.

 Become Adept at Time Management

-The importance of possessing superior time-management skills to leading a successful research career cannot be overstated—and as an undergraduate researcher, now is the time to start cultivating those skills.
+The importance to researchers of possessing superior time-management skills cannot be overstated—and as an undergraduate researcher, now is the time to start cultivating those.
 Research uniquely juxtaposes the open-ended with the time-sensitive.
 Scientific experiments have to be meticulously planned and prepared ahead of time, and then executed with efficient, dextrous, and undistracted precision.
-Multi million dollar research grants are planned and proposed two to five years in advance and then faithfully carried out.
+Multi-million-dollar research grants are planned and proposed two to five years in advance, and then faithfully carried out.
 How do researchers manage these impressive feats of time management?
 The answer is found in the mundane but critical personal habits of periodic goal setting, daily task scheduling, routine task prioritization, and regular accountability for how one’s time is spent.

 Maintain Excellent Records

-To be useful, knowledge must be shared—and that means you will eventually have to convince other experts in your discipline that the discoveries you made and the methods you used during your research, scholarship, and creative activities are reliable.
+To be useful, knowledge must be shared, and that means you will eventually have to convince other experts in your discipline that the discoveries you have made and the methods you used during your research, scholarship, and creative activities are reliable.
 This implies the need to keep complete and accurate records of what you did, how you did it, and what you learned from doing it as you work on your research from day to day.
-So don’t try to reinvent the wheel on record-keeping—as soon as possible, find out from the research experts who have gone before you what the best ways are to to keep solid research records.
+So don’t try to reinvent the wheel on record-keeping—as soon as possible, find out from current, successful research experts what the best ways are to to keep solid research records.